The Lavin Agency Speakers Bureau

 VansLaToya's lecture was fantastic on all levels.
 She used her artwork to illustrate a narrative that was engaging and incorporated her personal artistic journey within the broader context of her work.
 We were very happy that she included the photograph recently acquired by our museum within her lecture.
 The Q&A at the end of the lecture was inspiring.

-San Antonio Museum of ArtPulitzer Prize-winning author of On Juneteenth Harvard professor MacArthur Genius
+San Antonio Museum of ArtPulitzer Prize-Winning Author of On Juneteenth Harvard Law Professor MacArthur Genius

 Cognitive Scientist Expert in the Fields of Language and Cognition